 How it started

 I am an outstanding dancer, and I meditate a lot.
 So, last year, when I started losing my energy, I could not find its reason.
 After a few days, I had a fever on and off and night sweats.
 I had a cough also.
 I also noticed a node in my armpit.
 The doctor prescribed some medicine, but there was no change in my situation.
-This time the doctor misdiagnosed it with tuberculosis.
+This time, the doctor misdiagnosed it as tuberculosis.

 On the other hand, it was corona time, so my family was worried that I might have corona.
 With time, all my symptoms increased.
 This time doctors decided to go for a biopsy test; My cancer was diagnosed in this test.
 I am grateful to God that my cancer was detected early.